jlaumonier/mlsurvey/doc/architecture.md

 1. Iris : Iris dataset (from sklearn.datasets)
 1. Moons : make moons (from sklearn.datasets)
 1. N Class Random : Make a n class random problem (from sklearn.datasets)

+# Exporting results

+Results of a learning (input) can be stored as json files into a directory Logs/(datehour)/